Federal Research Updates

 Note: for agency specific guidance, see the section below for more information.

-- Federal court extends temporary restraining order on the National Institutes of Health (NIH) cap on facilities and administrative (F&A) rate of 15%.
+- Federal court extends temporary restraining order on the Department of Energy's cap on facilities and administrative (F&A) policy.

 Proposals